SNS 2025 Novel Languages Program

 10:30-12:15 Keyword/Novel Seminars and Panels

-A. Keyword Co-Intelligence (Meeting Room 2)
+A. Keyword Co-Intelligence (Meeting Room, MR 2)

 Leaders: Richard Jean So (McGill) and Aarthi Vadde (Duke)

-Presenters: Nina Begus (UC Berkeley), Elizabeth Callaway (University of Utah), Jonathan Cheng (Riot Games), Dennis Tenen (Columbia), Melanie Walsh (University of Washington)
+Presenters: Nina Begus (UC Berkeley), Elizabeth Callaway (University of Utah), Jonathan Cheng (Riot Games), Dennis Yi Tenen (Columbia), Melanie Walsh (University of Washington)

 Leaders: Nasser Mufti (University of Illinois at Chicago) and Lily Saint (Wesleyan)